jamiegl/xyzblog/content/posts/financial-disclosure-p2/index.md

   <figcaption>Second row</figcaption>
 </figure>

-We are now ready to to OCR our rows - the next blog will cover using `tesseract` and some clustering to achieve that.
+We are now ready to extract the text from our rows using OCR - we will do this using `tesseract` and some clustering in the [next](@/posts/financial-disclosure-p3/index.md) article.